Boku Inc.

 PrincipleApplication

-5Maintain the board as a well-functioning, balanced team led by the chair.The QCA Code requires that boards have an appropriate balance between executive and non-executive directors and that each board should have at least two independent directors.
-The Board is currently made up of a Non-executive Chair (Richard Hargreaves), two Executive Directors: the Chief Executive Officer (Jon Prideaux) and the Chief Financial Officer (Keith Butcher) and five Non-executive Directors (Mark Britto, Stewart Roberts, Charlotta Ginman, Meriel Lenfestey and Loren I. Shuster).
-Four of the Non-executive directors and the Non-executive Chair are considered independent.
+5Maintain the board as a well-functioning, balanced team led by the chair.The QCA Code requires that Boards have an appropriate balance between executive and Non-Executive Directors and that each Board should have at least two Independent Directors.
+The Board is currently made up of an Independent Non-Executive Chair (Richard Hargreaves), one Executive Director: the Chief Executive Officer (Stuart Neal), three Independent Non-executive Directors (Charlotta Ginman, Meriel Lenfestey and Loren I. Shuster) and two Non-Executive Directors (Mark Britto and Jon Prideaux).

 The Board holds at least six regular meetings per year and has also created separate Audit and Remuneration Committees comprising of Directors with the necessary skills and knowledge to discharge their duties and responsibilities effectively.

-Further details of the current directors and a note of those who are considered to be independent are set out in the annual report.
+Further details of the current Directors and a note of those who are considered to be independent are set out page 21 of our Annual Report.

-The current directors, their background and experience are described in the annual report.
+The current Directors, their background and experience are described on pages 21 to 25 of our Annual Report.
 Collectively, our team has all the necessary skills and experience, to carry out the Group’s strategy and business model effectively.
-They keep their skills up to date through appropriate training, including an annual refresher Directors’ training on AIM rules provided by the Nomad.

-Stewart Roberts is the senior independent director and he is available to speak with shareholders concerning the corporate governance of the Company.
+The Senior Independent Director is available to speak with shareholders concerning the corporate governance of the Company.
 The Company Secretary, Deepa Kalikiri is responsible for advising the Board on governance matters and ensuring that decisions of the Board in relation to governance matters are implemented.
+Charlotta Ginman assumed the role of Senior Independent Director on February 1, 2024.

 The latest review of Board effectiveness did not highlight any areas of concern.
-Additionally, neither the Chair or Chief Executive have received any representations to this effect.
+Additionally, neither the Chair nor Chief Executive have received any representations to this effect.

 7